 Our research programs are based on three common themes:

-1. Research on youth, defined as the first two decades of the life span.
+- Research on children and youth, defined as the first two decades of the life span.
 The problems of youth are of broad concern not only to the academic community but also to society at large.